HackintoshwithUbuntu/FlutterFitness/README.md

 flask --app server.py  run --host=0.0.0.0 -p 8080 or gunicorn

 ## Other Notes
-The majority of the icons used in the app were created by me.
+The vast majority of the icons used in the app were created by me.
 They have been included as a font in the assets folder.

 You will find that there are references to an app called "runfun" throughout the packages, this was a previous name for the app.
 The package names were not updated.

-This application was created as part of a major project for the Software Design and Development (now Software Engineering) course in New South Wales, Australia.
-You can find additional documentation that was created for this assessment within the "Documentation" folder.
-Documentation references an old URL for the server which is no longer active.